Dental Insurance Review

 These plans are similar to standard individual plans.
 However, many insurance companies will offer the benefit of a family deductible.
 While most dental plans require a $50 deductible per person, many will have a maximum family deductible of $150, which could be beneficial to those who need to insure more than three people.

 "Gold" or "Premium" Plans

-Premiums for these plans will cost more but often may include a higher yearly payout rate, such as $1500 rather than $1200.
-The plans may also allow more cleanings per year, such as one every four months rather than one per six months.
+Premiums for these plans will cost more but often may include a higher yearly payout rate.
+The plans may also allow more cleanings per year, such as one every four months rather than one every six months.

 If you are changing insurance and want to continue with your current dentist, you can visit the websites of insurance companies you are thinking about signing up with and search to see if your dentist accepts the new type of insurance.
 However, sometimes these search results aren't updated or only show offices seeking new patients, so you'll want to verify by calling your dental office.